think-free-backup/deprecated-axihome2-client/README.md

 Automation Integrated for your house

-Client for on-domo-nutsy server written in Qt
+This is a client for axihome-server written in Qt

 Use with axihome-server